xrdocs/application-hosting/_tutorials/2016-06-17-xr-toolbox-part-5-running-a-native-wrl7-app.md

 localhost:~$
 ```

+### Set up the SPEC file for rpmbuild

 We will need a spec file to build the RPM.
 The spec file we intend to use is shown below.
 The highlighted sections are important.

-**This file is  already available in /home/vagrant of wrl7_build server, thanks to the file provisioner that run as part of "vagrant up"**.
+**This file is  already available in `/home/vagrant` of wrl7_build server, thanks to the file provisioner that run as part of "vagrant up"**.
 {:  .notice--warning}

 <div class="highlighter-rouge">